Former IMF chief Rato acquitted in Spain bank trial - RFI

 More than 300,000 small shareholders bought share packages for a minimum of 1,000 euros, attracted by a major advertising campaign and the profits boasted by the bank.

-But in 2012, after a disastrous year that saw its share value collapse, the bank admitted that in the year it listed it had actually made a loss of close to three billion euros.
+But in 2012, after a disastrous year that saw its share price collapse, the bank admitted that in the year it listed, it had actually made a loss of close to three billion euros.

-In addition to bailing out Bankia the Spanish state also had to seek an EU rescue plan for the nation's entire banking sector as investor confidence had been shaken.
+In its ruling, the court said the prospectus for the listing contained "more than sufficient information for investors... to form a reasoned opinion on the value of the company" and contained a "comprehensive and clear description of the risks".

+It also argued that the procedure which led to Bankia's listing was "intensely and successfully supervised" by the Bank of Spain and financial market authorities which approved it.

-During his trial Rato said Spain's central bank was fully aware of everything that went on in Bankia.
+During the trial, Rato said Spain's central bank was fully aware of everything that went on at the lender.

+"The Bank of Spain would tell us 'do this, do that'.
+And if at some point we did something they didn't feel was good, it said no," he told the court.

+A group of activists dubbed "15MpaRato", which launched one of the first lawsuits that led to the trial, called the ruling "shameful" and said the listing was a "scam".

 Rato was economy minister and deputy prime minister in the conservative government of Jose Maria Aznar from 1996 to 2004, before going on to head the IMF.